MichaelDao/Delete-Your-Old-Tweets/README.md

 # Yeet-The-Tweet
-I have too many embaressing old tweets I don't want to see anymore.
+I have many old tweets I don't want to see anymore.

+Many services online want to access my twitter account and charge me money.

-So I modified a python script from Quincy Larson.
+So I used a python script to delete all my tweets for free.

 ## how to use this
 Simply put, I downloaded my twitter archive straight from my twitter settings, found the consumer keys from twitter developer and combined everything together to automatically delete all my tweets from a certain date.